 Baklava Ice Cream

-Baklava is a famous dish in the Mediterranean.
-Its famous for being aromatic, nutty, sticky, sweet and delicious.
-Many countries claim they started baklava including Greece, Syria, Lebanon, Turkey.
-Food historians actually looked into the origin of the food and it started in Topkapi Palace which was an Istanbul palace from the Ottoman Empire.
+Baklava is famous for being aromatic, nutty, sticky, sweet and delicious.
+Many countries in the Mediterranean claim they started baklava including Greece, Syria, Lebanon, Turkey.
+Food historians actually looked into the origin of the food and it started in Topkapi Palace, which was an Istanbul palace from the Ottoman Empire.
 It was designed and created by an Armenian based chef.
-Either way, baklava is lovely wherever its from!
-Also in the Mediterranean, they traditionally serve baklava with ice cream.
+But not matter its origins, baklava is a flavor-packed, indulgent dessert!
+In the Mediterranean, they traditionally serve baklava with ice cream.
 A classic baklava requires extensive layering of the dough, but since so many of us don't have the time for this tedious task, this recipe take a short cut without sacrificing flavor.